Guide to Developing Java Plugins

 </build>

 This causes the simple mojo to be executed whenever Java code is compiled.
-For more information on binding a mojo to phases in the lifecycle, please refer to the Build Lifecycle document.
+For more information on binding a mojo to phases in the lifecycle, see the Build Lifecycle document.

 Mojo archetype

-To create a new plugin project, you could using the Mojo archetype with the following command line:
+To create a new plugin project, you can use the Mojo archetype with the following command line:

 mvn archetype:generate \